anniesullie/anniesullie-hugo-blog/content/2019/10/halloween-2019-knight-and-dragon/index.md

         caption="The mask before painting." >}}

 The wings were the hardest part.
 We agreed they could fit on the body like a backpack in order to make the whole thing easy to get on and off.
-Doug did an amazing job crafting them from foam and the fabric we picked for the body.
+They wouldn't be sturdy enough for a little kid to run around in if they were made just of craft foam, so Doug made a base out of PEX pipe and layered foam and the fabric for the body over it to shape the wings.
+We made "staps" out of the same scale fabric we used for the body.

 {{< responsive-figure
         src="images/craft-foam-dragon-wings.jpg"